MathieuDesponds/Data-visualization-NBA-data-story/Milestone2.md

 # Milestone 2

 ## Visualization 1
 The goal of the visualization is to show the travels of the different teams during the season.
-See the number of kilometers it travels and if we have time the impact it can have on the results.
+See the number of kilometers it travels and the impact it can have on the results.
+For this, we will let the user chose a set of teams that will be put on the map and will move following the journeys they did during the season.
+Moreover, there will be a table with the statistics of these teams that show the number of kilometers and the number of points it did during the last period selected.

 ### Sketch
 ![sketch viz1]('https://raw.githubusercontent.com/com-480-data-visualization/datavis-project-2022-lebron-jenkins/master/sketches/MVP_viz1.png')